Antonio Legarda Jr.

-Antonio Agapito "AA" Bautista Legarda Jr. is a Filipino politician.
+Antonio Agapito "AA" Bautista Legarda Jr. (born December 8, 1968) is a Filipino politician.
 He currently serves as a member of the Philippine House of Representatives representing Antique's at-large congressional district.

-He is the younger brother of Senator and then Antique Congresswoman Loren Legarda.
+He is the younger brother of Senator and former Antique Congresswoman Loren Legarda.

 Early life

-Legarda was born in Malabon City to parents Antonio Cabrera Legarda and Maria Salome Basilia "Bessie" Gella Bautista.
+Legarda was born in Manila to parents Antonio Cabrera Legarda and Maria Salome Basilia "Bessie" Gella Bautista.
 His maternal grandfather was Jose P. Bautista, editor-in-chief of the pre-Martial Law newspaper, The Manila Times, while his maternal grandmother was Carmen Gella Bautista of Pandan, Antique.
 Legarda's maternal great-grandfather, Ariston Rendon Gella, was a member of the Malolos Congress that crafted the Philippine Constitution of the First Philippine Republic.
 His great-granduncle Vicente Gella was governor of the province while his great-granduncle was mayor of Sibalom.
 A brother of his grandfather, Bartolome Gella, also served as governor of Antique.